 As many thousands of people, especially children, in Mexico and Central America continue to make the arduous journey to the US border in search of a better life, this is an important book that shows a young migrant’s perspective.

-Selected for the Kirkus Best Picture Books of the Year 2015
+- Commended School Library Journal Best Picture Books of the Year, 2015

-Selected for the NCTE Charlotte Huck Award for Outstanding Fiction for Children, Recommended Book 2015
+- Commended NCTE Charlotte Huck Award for Outstanding Fiction for Children, Recommended Book, 2015